dvijkantsharma/ar-nids/README.md

 # AR-NIDS

 Adversarial-Resilient Network Intrusion Detection System (AR-NIDS) is a production-oriented Python scaffold for real-time network threat detection with adversarial hardening.
-It implements the core architecture from the PRD: feature engineering, a CNN encoder, a bidirectional LSTM classifier, drift monitoring, explainability hooks, and a FastAPI inference service.
+It implements the core architecture as follows: feature engineering, a CNN encoder, a bidirectional LSTM classifier, drift monitoring, explainability hooks, and a FastAPI inference service.

 ## Highlights